 The East Stand was identified as earthquake-prone in November 2017, and the West Stand was identified as earthquake-prone in May 2018.
 Both were closed as a matter of public safety.
 There is only a relatively low risk of a significant earthquake occurring during an event when the stands are fully occupied.
-But when faced with the severe earthquake-prone designations provided by the Building Control Authority, the Council cannot gamble with people's lives.
+But when faced with the severe earthquake-prone designations provided by the Building Control Authority, neither the Council nor NPDC, as the manager of the venue, can gamble with people's lives.